partrickJhonson/beef/Information-Gathering.md

 [[Images/information-gathering1.png|align=center|width=500px]]

 You can then use different plugins to gather more specific information on the browsers, for example:
-* The module [[Browser Fingerprinting|Module:-browser-fingerprint]] uses a number of custom URLs to identify the hooked browser.
-It can also be useful if the user changes their user agent.
+* The [[Browser Fingerprinting|Module:-browser-fingerprint]] uses a number of custom URLs to identify the hooked browser.
+This can be useful if you are concerned that the user has changed their user agent.
 * You can complete the list of plugins with the modules [[Detect Firebug|Module:-Detect-Firebug]], [[Detect Popup Blocker|Module:-Detect-Popup-Blocker]], [[Detect Google Desktop|Module:-Detect-Google-Desktop]], [[Detect Unsafe ActiveX|Module:-Detect-Unsafe-ActiveX]]...

 _Example Result from the Browser Fingerprinting Module:_